Recognizing those who've made a difference.

 A few years later, as an Adjunct Professor at the Harvard Graduate School of Education, Dr. Teas brought her learnings and passion into the classroom through her course on Gender Issues in International Education.
 The course addressed issues of school enrollment, retention, and dropout rates among girls in developing countries.
 Through assigned research projects designed to introduce or test strategies to increase girls’ enrollment in a developing countries, several of Teas’ students won grants and went on to conduct innovative research projects.

 In early 2000, as a Senior Advisor for Education for the U.S. Department of State, Teas developed a partnership between the United States Government and Room to Read, a non-profit organization focused on literacy and gender equality in education.
 Room to Read works in collaboration with communities and local governments across Asia and Africa to develop literacy skills and a habit of reading among primary school children, and to support girls in completing secondary school with the life-skills they will need to succeed in school and beyond.
 Room to Read has helped millions of children across ten countries in Africa and Asia.
 The partnership Dr. Teas forged between the USG and Room to Read has helped promote education, establish school libraries and create new local language children’s books throughout South Asia.

 Today, Dr. Teas continues her work as an Education Specialist for The World Bank with a focus on capacity building for science, engineering and technology in Sub-Saharan Africa.
 She also supports Art Works For Change as a member of the Board of Directors.
 AWFC creates contemporary art exhibitions that address critical social and environmental issues, including human trafficking and violence against women.

-Thank you, Dr. Teas, for your enduring commitment to global women’s empowerment, and we look forward to a very special event in October, 2015.
+Thank you, Dr. Teas, for your enduring commitment to global women’s empowerment.